-- A34.
+- A34.A33.
 Management is in a unique position to perpetrate fraud because of their ability to manipulate the entity's records or prepare fraudulent reports by overriding controls that otherwise appear to be operating effectively.
 Although the level of risk of management override of controls will vary from entity to entity, the risk is nevertheless present in all entities.
 Due to the unpredictable way in which such override could occur, it is a risk that compliance requirements will not be met due to fraud and thus is a significant risk. - A35.
-The assurance practitioner may consider undertaking the following procedures to obtain sufficient appropriate evidence of the risk of fraud in relation to the compliance requirements: - (a) Make enquiries of management regarding: - (i) Management's assessment of the risk that controls may be circumvented due to fraud, including the nature, extent and frequency of such assessment; - (ii) Management's process for identifying and responding to the risks of fraud; - (iii) Management's communication, if any, to those charged with governance regarding its processes for identifying and responding to the risks of fraud; and - (iv) Management's communication, if any, to employees regarding its views on corrupt or fraudulent business practices and unethical behaviour;
+A34.
+The assurance practitioner may consider undertaking the following procedures to obtain sufficient appropriate evidence of the risk of fraud in relation to the compliance requirements: - (a) Make enquiries of management with respect to compliance regarding: